carlosaflach/The-far-away-app/README.md

 This project was one of the very first projects that I've created while I was learning about React.
 <br><br>
 The project's similar to a TODO List project, but as I rewrite the project I changed the context to a travel list.
-Besides that, I've applied some styles to make the application looks good. <br/>
+Besides that, I've applied some simple styles to make the application looks good. <br/>

 ---